digipet007/friend-finder/app/data/README.md

 # node_and_mysql_inventory_tracker

-This is a friend finder app that rins users through a personality test, compares the results with other users, and then displays their best match.
+This is a friend finder app that runs users through a personality test, compares the results with other users, and then displays their best friend match.
 This app uses Express to handle routing.

 ## Getting Started